gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.11.3 - February 15, 2024 =
+* Fix: Fixed an issue with sites containing invalid Wordfence Central site data where they could throw an error when viewing Wordfence pages

+= 7.11.2 - February 14, 2024 =
+* Improvement: Enhanced the vulnerability scan to check and alert for WordPress core vulnerabilities and to adjust the severity of the scan result based on findings or available updates
+* Improvement: Updated the bundled GeoIP database
+* Improvement: Increased compatibility of brute force protection with plugins that override the normal login flow and omit traditional hooks
+* Change: Adjusted the behavior of automatic quick scans to schedule themselves further away from full scans
+* Fix: Added detection for a site being linked to a non-matching Wordfence Central record (e.g., when cloning the database to a staging site)
+* Fix: Streamlined the license and terms of use installation flow to avoid unnecessary prompting
+* Fix: Fixed an issue where user profiles with a selected locale different from the site itself could end up loading the site's locale instead

 = 7.11.1 - January 2, 2024 =
 * Improvement: Added ".env" to the files checked for "Scan for publicly accessible configuration, backup, or log files"